-General Rule:
+General Rule

-The general rule is that a student is eligible to attend school in a district "if he or she is domiciled within the school district."16 "Domicile" is defined as the place where a person lives in his or her fixed, permanent home: the place to which a person intends to return when he or she goes away and from which he or she has no intention of moving anytime soon.17 The domicile of a student is generally determined by the domicile of his or her parent or guardian;18 since children themselves "cannot formulate the requisite intent to establish domicile, their domicile follows that of their parents."19
+The general rule is that a student is eligible to attend school in a district "if he or she is domiciled within the school district."
+16 "Domicile" is defined as the place where a person lives in their fixed, permanent home: the place to which a person intends to return when they go away and from which they have no intention of moving anytime soon.
+17 The domicile of a student is generally determined by the domicile of the student's parent or guardian; 18 since children themselves "cannot formulate the requisite intent to establish domicile, their domicile follows that of their parents."
+19

-A person can have only one "domicile" at a time even if he or she has more than one residence.
-"Domicile" is "synonymous with the common understanding of the word 'home.'"20 If domicile has been established at a particular location, mere ownership of another home in another school district and payment of property taxes to that district do not entitle one's children to attend school in that other school district.21
+A person can have only one "domicile" at a time even if they have more than one residence.
+"Domicile" is "synonymous with the common understanding of the word 'home.'"
+Once domicile has been established at a particular location, mere ownership of another home in another school district and payment of property taxes to that district - without an intent to change domicile -- do not entitle one's children to attend school in that other school district.21

-Establishing Domicile and Moving to or From a School District:
+Establishing Domicile and Moving to or From a School District

-While the determination of domicile involves a person's subjective intention to make a given place his or her permanent home, parents or guardians must also be prepared to present objective proof of such intention in establishing eligibility to enroll a child in a given school district.22 As discussed in Section 7 of this publication, New Jersey regulations list documents to be submitted in establishing domicile.
-These documents include property tax bills, deeds, leases, mortgages, letters from landlords, voter registrations, utility bills, delivery and other receipts, insurance claims or payments and "other evidence of personal attachment to a particular location."23 School districts may also obtain a parent or guardian's address from the New Jersey Motor Vehicle Commission.24 Families moving from one school district to another should also be aware that a new "domicile" is not established until the parent/guardian is actually physically present in the new location, concurrent with their intention to remain there.25 This requirement - referred to as "an actual and physical taking up of an abode"26 - may create problems for families who encounter unanticipated difficulties in completing a move, such as construction-related delays or delays generated by the seller of a family's new dwelling.27
+While the determination of domicile involves a person's subjective intention to make a given place their permanent home, parents or guardians must also be prepared to present objective proof of such intention in establishing eligibility to enroll a child in a given school district.
+As discussed in Section 7 of this publication, New Jersey regulations list documents to be submitted in establishing domicile.
+These documents include property tax bills, deeds, leases, mortgages, letters from landlords, voter registrations, utility bills, delivery and other receipts, insurance claims or payments and "other evidence of personal attachment to a particular location."
+School districts may also obtain a parent or guardian's address from the New Jersey Motor Vehicle Commission in the case of a dispute regarding eligibility to enroll or remain enrolled in the district.
+Families moving from one school district to another should also be aware that a new "domicile" is not established until the parent/guardian is actually physically present in the new location where they intend to remain.25 This requirement - referred to as "an actual and physical taking up of an abode"26 - may create problems for families who encounter unanticipated difficulties in completing a move, such as construction-related delays or delays generated by the seller of a family's new dwelling.27